datafold-dev/datafold/doc/source/index.rst

 **What is datafold?**

-*datafold* is a `Python <https://www.python.org/>`__ package containing operator-theoretic models to identify dynamical systems from time series data and infer geometrical structures from point clouds. |MIT-license|
+*datafold* is a :octicon:`link-external` `Python <https://www.python.org/>`__ package containing operator-theoretic models to identify dynamical systems from time series data and infer geometrical structures from point clouds. |MIT-license|

 .. inline usage of a badge
 .. |MIT-license| image:: https://img.shields.io/badge/license-MIT-blue